open5gs/open5gs/docs/_docs/tutorial/01-your-first-lte.md

   3. Fill the IMSI, security context(K, OPc, AMF), and APN of the subscriber.
   4. Click `SAVE` Button

+**Note:** Subscribers added with this tool immediately register in the Open5GS HSS/UDR without the need to restart any daemon.
+However, if you use the WebUI to change subscriber profile, you must restart the Open5GS AMF/MME daemon for the changes to take effect.
+{: .notice--warning}

 Modify [install/etc/open5gs/mme.yaml](https://github.com/{{ site.github_username }}/open5gs/blob/main/configs/open5gs/mme.yaml.in) to set the S1AP IP address, PLMN ID, and TAC.

 ```diff